 Not sure whether you’re eligible for a mesothelioma VA Survivors Pension?
 The Mesothelioma Hope team can help you find out.
 Reach out to our Patient Advocates today to get started.

-2023 Mesothelioma VA Survivors Pension Rates
+How Much Is a VA Survivors Pension?
+2024 Pension Rates

-VA Survivors Pension rates are based on the applicant’s Maximum Annual Pension Rate (MAPR), which is the maximum amount payable to a veteran or to their surviving spouse or children.
+VA Survivors Pension rates are based on the applicant’s Maximum Annual Pension Rate (MAPR), which is the maximum amount payable to a veteran or their surviving spouse or children.

 MAPR limits are set by Congress and vary based on the number of dependents the applicant has, their marital status, and whether they qualify for Housebound and/or Aid & Attendance benefits.
 These limits are adjusted each year to account for increases in cost of living.